 Rock of Gibraltar is very rich with caves – there are known more than 150 natural caves.
-These caves have formed in different geological processes such as infiltration by rainwater and also – by the action of sea waves at the base of rock.
+These caves have formed in different geological processes such as infiltration by rainwater and also – by the action of sea waves at the base of the rock.

-Gorham’s Cave is such sea cave, with an impressive, approximately 35 m high entrance, opening towards the Alboran Sea.
+Gorham’s Cave is such a sea cave, with an impressive, approximately 35 m high entrance, opening towards the Alboran Sea.
 Deeper the cave gradually becomes more and more narrow, until at some 60 m depth it suddenly makes 90 degrees turn.
-Total length of this cave is approximately 100 m but it is possible that further research might make the cave longer and might bring new, amazing discoveries.
+The total length of this cave is approximately 100 m but it is possible that further research might make the cave longer and might bring new, amazing discoveries.
 Cave has formed in Jurassic limestone.

 There are other, similar sea caves nearby.